norcams/iaas/docs/team/operations/local-repo.rst

 **yumrepo**:
-  New files are available through the ordinary interfaces after mirroring and snapshoting.
+  New files are available through the ordinary interfaces after mirroring and snapshotting.
 This is usually done nightly, but the routines might be run manually if necessary:

   1. /opt/kelda/repoadmin.sh -e prod sync && /usr/sbin/restorecon -R /var/www/html/uh-iaas/